pmanot/mcu-apple-bridge/README.md

-# ESP32-S3 USB NCM Server
+# Apple <> ESP32 Interop

-USB CDC-NCM (Network Control Model) implementation for ESP32-S3 that creates an Ethernet-over-USB connection with iPhone and macOS.
+USB CDC-NCM (Network Control Model) implementation for ESP32-S3 that creates an Ethernet-over-USB connection with iOS and macOS.
 No host drivers required.

 ## Motivation